-To change your registration, pick up a PETITION TO CHANGE CURRENT REGISTRATION FORM at the Center for International Education.
+To change your registration, submit a PETITION TO CHANGE CURRENT REGISTRATION FORM to the Center for International Education.

 A student may withdraw (drop) from a course (except Spoken Japanese) without academic penalty during the first three (3) weeks.
-The final date for dropping courses is Monday, February 28.
+The final date for dropping courses is Monday, February 27.

 A student may add course(s) during the first two (2) weeks of the semester.
-The final date for adding courses is Monday, February 21.
+The final date for adding courses is Monday, February 20.